AlexandriaChemistry/Data/Electrostatics-ESP-ACT/README.md

 - To run the scripts, you'll need Python installed on your computer, if you want to run on your own computer, install python using e.g. [Miniconda](https://conda.io/miniconda.html) or [Anaconda](https://docs.conda.io)).

-- To be able to run trainings, you need to install Alexandria Chemistry Toolkit (ACT) and its dependencies (ACT/ACT.yml).
+- To be able to run analyses, you need to install [Alexandria Chemistry Toolkit](https://github.com/AlexandriaChemistry/ACT).